 Sydney’s personality is all sparkle, glitz and glamour.
 With an irresistible combination of beaches, coves, architecture, nature and nightlife, a holiday in one of Australia’s favourite playgrounds tops travel bucket lists the world over.
 The only problem is, how do you choose an itinerary with such a wide array of delectable options?
-To help you out, take a look at the best things to do in Sydney.
+To help you out, take a look at the best things to do in Sydney, for first-time travellers.

 Home to the hip and the happening, Bondi Beach characterises the Sydney lifestyle of beach and city living at its best.
 Spend a day swimming and people watching, hang out with the locals in cafes and bars or do the Bondi to Coogee walk to explore the stunning coastline, including the beaches of Tamarama and Bronte.

 Get a Culture Fix at the Sydney Opera House